jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Open source is the good guys.
 The Jedi of our society.
 The modern minutemen because they enable individual empowerment and collaboration.
 They should be self-sufficient and very well-funded.
 But they are not.
 Many people in the open-source community who write articles, answer forum questions and make programs do it as a hobby, not a job.
 Even their leading organizations need donations to stay afloat.
 Meanwhile, old tools such as universities, television broadcasters, and insurance companies get massive subsidies, tax credits, and bailouts.

-To bring on the era of mass collaboration.
+To bring on the era of mass-collaboration.
 Open-source needs to be flush with cash, and the support of the middle class.
 That means you have to become a player god.

 https://vimeo.com/366560857
 _Figma is a website and design tool.
 In the past, designers, writers, programmers all spoke through managers.
 With Figma and other products, worker-to-worker collaboration becomes easy.
 Your workplace can, and will, one day foster worker collaboration like this._